 Having a robust wireless setup is also a necessity for a homelab.
 If you have a large house you get to set up multiple APs and make sure they can handoff connections.
-If I was buying today I’d get a UniFi nanoHD AP.
-I use an older model, the Unifi UAP AC Pro (I just have one because that’s all I need to cover my house, but if you can find an excuse to have 2 or more I’d recommend it since you can practice rolling updates without downtime, wireless handoff, etc.).
+I use the UniFi 6-LR which provides Gigabit Wireless.
 These are managed by the same Unifi controller as the switches.
 I first tried them because I read Linus Torvalds uses Unifi APs, and they seem to be highly rated by tech professionals—and now I don’t think I’d go back to anything else.

 I have written more about Unifi Equipment here.